How to style your forms

 You can also add an image as the background of your form.
 You can enter the URL to an image and then determine how the image must be positioned over the screen size.

 Input fields of course are an important part of your conversational forms.
 To enable input styling, activate the

-Inputs option in the Styling pane.
+Inputs option in the Styles pane.

 Input fields are common form elements, like text fields, checkboxes and radio buttons.
 Those are all stylable by multiple colors, border size and roundness.
 Just play with them and see the result in the live preview.

-Some question types, like Multiple choice, Rating and yes-no are presented with input buttons.
+Some question types, like Multiple choice, Rating and yes/no are presented with input buttons.
 You can style the following states of those buttons: